openwdl/wdl/SPEC.md

 * Decimal: `0`, or a digit from `1` through `9` followed by zero or more ASCII decimal digits (`0` through `9`).
 * Hexadecimal: `0x` or `0X` followed by one or more hexadecimal digits (`0` through `9`, `a` through `f`, or `A` through `F`).
 * Octal: `0o` or `0O` followed by one or more octal digits (`0` through `7`).
+* Binary: `0b` or `0B` followed by one or more binary digits (`0` or `1`).

 Leading zeros are not allowed in a decimal literal, so a legacy octal form such as `0755` is invalid.
-WDL does not support binary or other base prefixes in integer literals.
+WDL does not support other base prefixes in integer literals.

 ##### Floating-Point Literals